STEM Learning Strategies

 Aim to finish one whole cycle before beginning another.

-4. Study.
+- Study.
 Supplement class notes with readings, discuss content with a classmate, generate figures/diagrams from notes, and work problems.
 Dedicating several study sessions a week for practice problems is an invaluable part of your weekly study plan.
 Your exams will test your content knowledge with problems that you may have never seen before.
 Exposing yourself to as many different problems as you can, especially while self-testing, will help develop the critical thinking skills needed on exams.
-Check out our “studying for math” handout for more ideas.
+Check out our Math and Physics Learning Strategies tip sheet for more ideas.
 Whatever strategy you choose to use, remember to make it active and engaging.
 See the next section (“Intensify your studying”) for more information.

 Intensify your studying